 §745.371.
 Can Licensing issue more than one registration or listing for a single child-care home?

 No. We can issue only one registration or listing per single living unit.
-For a registered family home, if more than one person cares for children in a single living unit or child-care home, the name on the permit must be the name of the primary caregiver.
-For a listed family home, the name on the permit must be the name of the caregiver.
+For a registered child-care home or listed family home, if more than one person cares for children in a single living unit or home, the name on the registration or listing must be the name of the primary caregiver.

 §745.373.
 May I have more than one licensed child-care home?

-No, you may not have more than one licensed child-care home.
-A child-care home must operate in the caregiver's own residence.
-If you were licensed to operate more than one group day-care home prior to September 1, 2003, you may continue to operate two or more licensed child-care homes as long as the licenses remain valid and you meet the following conditions:
+(a) You may not have more than one licensed child-care home, because a primary caregiver must provide care in the caregiver's own residence.

+(b) If you were licensed to operate more than one group day-care home prior to September 1, 2003, you may continue to operate two or more licensed child-care homes as long as the license remains valid and you meet the following conditions:

 (1) Your facilities are at separate locations;